An author asked me today for advice about finding a book editor or proofreader. This is a big, serious, important question.

 I’m a firm believer that high-end developmental editing is great for new authors because it’ll help point out very basic, common issues that would have a dramatic impact on your manuscript… but not all editors understand story structure enough to really make a huge difference, and in most cases you could always do a better job self-editing your book yourself (because, even if we’re editing geniuses, we can’t really rewrite the book for you – that’s ghostwriting and it’s much more expensive – so all we can do is give you tons of comments and notes and hope you can sift through it all and make your own changes.)

 Most authors think they only want light fixing and cleaning, and SOME authors are already brilliant so that’s really the only thing they need.
-But MOST new authors might be under the impression that their book is nearly perfect already and will be *happy* to pay someone to clean it up, until they publish and nobody likes it and then they wonder if they should have spend more on developmental editing or something.
+But MOST new authors might be under the impression that their book is nearly perfect already and will be *happy* to pay someone to clean it up, until they publish and nobody likes it and then they wonder if they should have spent more on developmental editing or something.

 It’s enough to say that editors charge different rates, for a variety of reasons, and that pricing is not always or necessarily an indication of skillset or quality.